Prabhas Sreenu

-Prabhas Sreenu is an Indian actor who has appeared in Telugu language films.
+Prabhas Sreenu is an Indian actor who primarily appears in Telugu films.
+He has won SIIMA Award for Best Comedian – Telugu for his performance in Gabbar Singh (2012).
+His notable films include Balupu (2013), Aagadu (2014), Subramanyam for Sale (2015), Express Raja (2016) and Sathamanam Bhavati (2017).

 Career

 Sreenu has attached the name "Prabhas" as a prefix to his stage name, owing to his friendship with actor Prabhas.
 The pair had earlier been batchmates during their time at film institute, and after Prabhas had become an actor, Sreenu looked after his work.
 He continued to look after his work until Prabhas began to reduce his commitments to one film a year, which meant that Prabhas's uncles took over.
 He then worked as an actor, often playing negative and comedic roles in films.